amitfin/oref_alert/README.md

     }
 ```

-(The `card_mod` section at the bottom is only required when the langugage is English.
+(The `card_mod` section at the bottom is only required when the language is English.
 It forces RTL for this element.
 Note that it depends on the installation of [card-mod](https://github.com/thomasloven/lovelace-card-mod) lovelace custom component.)

 <kbd>![image](https://github.com/amitfin/oref_alert/assets/19599059/b5100fed-5b8a-4102-ac50-d5f3ed264d70)</kbd>